andyfitzsuse/andyfitz.github.io/posts/faq.md

 My record shows loyalty and a long tenure to the companies and roles that I work within.
 I don’t gamble, so when I place a bet, It’s to win.
-If I've applied for a role with you, I think there's a fit.
+If I've applied for a role with you, I think there's a potential fit.
 You’d be hard pressed to find a better bet.